jeffsanicola/vault-policy-guide/README.md

 ### Default Policy

 The `default` policy, which is applied to all auth tokens by default, can be customized to your needs.
 Add or remove capabilities that should apply to any/all authenticated sessions within your Vault environment.
+Excercise caution when making adjustments to the `default` policy!

 If you do not want the default policy applied to a particular auth method role then specify the `token_no_default_policy=true` attribute (e.g., on an [AppRole Role](https://www.vaultproject.io/api-docs/auth/approle#token_no_default_policy)) when you create your role.

+> **Helpful Hint!**
+>
+>Removing the default policy from your role may have undesired effects.
+Avoid doing this unless you have a particular need.

 ## Policy Assignment